 Simon Magus and others sought to create a syncretistic faith, mixing popular devotions with their philosophies, and adding a covering of Christ's words, to create a religion that could win mass acceptance.
 (Satan's Counterfeit Christianity.
 Charlotte Booklet, 2008)

-Those who claim Christ really should look into whether or not they have adopted the non-biblical heresies that Simon Magus and his later followers adopted.
+As far as Simon Magus goes, even those now considered to be early supporters of the Roman Catholic Church condemned him.
+Yet, those who claim Christ really should look into whether or not they have adopted the non-biblical heresies that Simon Magus and his later followers adopted.
 Those wanting to learn more should also consider studying the articles at the The History of Early Christianity page.

 An apostate who is believed to also have arisen in the first century and who was also believed to have been directly denounced by one of the original 12 apostles was Cerinthus (see Cerinthus: An early heretic).
 Other apostates and heretics, some with similarities to Simon Magus, also arose in the second and later centuries.

 So, what about Simon Magus and the Church of Rome?